Ray Evans, CFP®, AIF®

 Jaime earned her BS degree in management with an emphasis in information technology from Baker University.

 Ashley joined Pegasus Capital Management in 2014 as a client relations manager.
 She is responsible for handling client service issues, processing new business, and client communication.

 Prior to joining Pegasus, Ashley worked for Wells Fargo Advisors as a client associate.
 Before working in the financial industry, Ashley was a claims adjuster with Farmers Insurance Group.

 Ashley graduated from the University of Nebraska Omaha with a BS in finance and banking.

 Kate Blatherwick Pickert

 Kate is happy to call the Kansas City area her home after living in several cities growing up.
 She landed at Pegasus Capital Management in July 2007 as the firm’s relationship manager.
 She takes care of client communications and website coordination, as well as plans and implements client events and activities.

 Before joining Pegasus, Kate worked in broadcast news for more than eight years, most recently as the 5:00 P.M. news producer at Kansas City’s KMBC 9 News.
 She left broadcasting after her first child was born, but not before she won the 2006 Mid-America Regional Emmy for the best newscast.

 Kate comes from a long line of Kansas University Jayhawks: four generations.
 She graduated from KU with a BA in English and an MS in journalism.
 She holds FINRA Series 7 securities registration (General Securities Representative) through Commonwealth Financial Network®.

-Kate loves her volunteer work with her children’s school and is an active alumnae member of Pi Beta Phi where she serves as president of the board of trustees of the Pi Beta Phi Foundation.
+Kate loves her volunteer work with her children’s school and is an active alumna with Pi Beta Phi.
 Kate lives in Lawrence with her husband and two daughters.